 Award Packet Requires: 1 – Nomination Form and 1- Letter of Endorsement

-Outstanding Service to the Community: This pin recognizes exceptional service from an active, registered adult who has given significant and outstanding service to the community, service must be provided to groups or organizations other than the Girl Scouts.
+Outstanding Service to the Community: This award honors an active, registered adult Girl Scout who has provided significant and exceptional service to the broader community beyond their work with Girl Scouts.
+Their volunteer efforts must benefit external groups or organizations and reflect the values of Girl Scouting through community engagement and leadership.

 Award Packet Requires: 1-Nomination and 2-Letters of